christoskaragiannis/christoskaragiannis/README.md

 ## Hi there 👋
     My name is Christos 😄
-    Currently, Im Computer Science student at Athens University of Economics and Business
+    Currently, I'm a Computer Science student at Athens University of Economics and Business

 ## 📖 I'm currently learning and trying to improve:
 * Javascript